 What is Dharma?

-This article provides a gentle introduction to the concept of dharma in Sanatana dharma (Hinduism).
+This article provides a gentle introduction to the concept of dharma in Sanatana Dharma.

-When desires (kama) are righteous and the resources (artha) required to fulfil them are earned justly, one experiences spiritual growth, ultimately culminating in moksha.
+When desires (kama) are righteous (dharma) and resources (artha) are earned justly (dharma), one experiences material and spiritual growth, ultimately culminating in moksha.

-Dharma can thus be defined as the way of life that upholds material well-being while best supporting spiritual growth.
+Dharma may be understood as a way of life that supports material well-being while enabling spiritual growth.

 Dharma is the will of God for us — His children.
 It is a subtle and profound concept, guiding us to choose actions that are beneficial both in the short term and the long term, not only for ourselves but also for those around us.
 In a sense, it can be compared to the modern idea of sustainability, though it runs much deeper.